 As an app developer, you can build an app that extends the functionality of a merchant's theme.
-You can build a custom app for a specific client, or build a public app and then submit it to the Shopify App Store.
+You can build a custom app for a specific client, or submit an app to the Shopify App Store.

 Getting started tutorialsAnchor link to section titled "Getting started tutorials"

 To start building or customizing your first theme, use one of our getting started tutorials.